-You will note from the attached budget that the City is being asked to increase our tax support for CyRide by 2.6% in FY 2013/14.
+You will note from the adopted budget that the City property tax support for CyRide has been increased by 2.6% in FY 2013/14.
 However, because of the ever-growing ridership on our public transit system, financial challenges remain ahead for us.
 First, federal funding for capital purchases such as new buses is being discontinued.
-This fact alone will result in an annual loss of \$2.5 million that will have to be assumed locally if we hope to modernize our aging fleet and facility.
+This fact alone will result in an annual loss of \$2.5 million that will have to be funded locally if we hope to modernize our aging fleet and facility.
 Second, for the last several years in order to maintain our same level of service to high density areas along our existing routes, additional buses have been added at an additional cost of approximately \$200,000 per year.
-Fortunately, the GSB has agreed to assume this additional cost in FY 2012/13 and FY 2013/14 because it is directly related to student ridership.
+Fortunately, the Government of the Student Body at ISU has agreed to assume this additional cost in FY 2012/13 and FY 2013/14 because it is directly related to student ridership.
 However, there is no guarantee that this financial commitment will continue into the future.